bgd-labs/aave-cli/README.md

 Once installed you should be able to run commands via the `@bgd-labs/aave-cli` or the `aave-cli` binary.

-Alteratively you can use `npx @bgd-labs/aave-cli` to run the cli via npx.
+Alternatively you can use `npx @bgd-labs/aave-cli` to run the cli via npx.

-## Fork

-`aave-cli fork --chainId <id>` can ge used to generate tenderly forks.
-The cli allows executing certain proposal/actionset IDs, an address or even local payload via aave governance.
-For a full overview of commands please run `aave-cli fork --help`

 ## Ipfs